Comhek0369/Interactive-Dashboard-using-ChatGPT/README.md

 Promt 4 : From the dashboard you created, change the style to glass morphism.
 Then, adjust the padding width of the charts to 40%, and change the background colour to icy blue.
 Can you also provide this as a downloadable HTML file?

-## Screenshorts for interactive sales dashboard
+## Screenshorts For Interactive Sales Dashboard

 -<a href= "https://github.com/Comhek0369/Interactive-Dashboard-using-Chatgpt/blob/main/Screenshot%20(298).png">Dashboard</a>